privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 ![server orchestrated comp auction](images/server-orchestrated-comp-auction1.png)

-_This type of multi seller auction will be supported for app and web advertising with Bidding and Auction services._
+_This type of multi seller auction will be supported for app and web advertising with Bidding and Auction services, including [Protected App Signals](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_protected_app_signals.md#multi-seller-auction-support) data._

 #### High-level overview
-The top-level seller code in the publisher web page in the browser would send a [unified request][16] to the seller's ad service that includes separate contextual request payload for each seller participating in the auction and one encrypted Protected Audience request payload.
-The top-level seller’s code in the publisher web page asks the browser for this encrypted Protected Audience data to include in the unified request.
+The top-level seller code in the publisher web page in the browser/app would send a [unified request][16] to the seller's ad service that includes separate contextual request payload for each seller participating in the auction and one encrypted Protected Audience request payload.
+The top-level seller’s code in the publisher web page asks the browser/app for this encrypted Protected Audience data to include in the unified request.

 The top-level seller's ad service orchestrates the multi-seller auction, by sending contextual and server side Protected